micahcowan/bobbin/README.md

 - No way to send Ctrl-RESET within the "tty" interface
 - No way to use the open-apple or closed-apple keys (coming soon, but it'll likely have to be awkward)
-- The language card is not currently emulated, nor are the vast majority of software switches/special memory locations.
-It's just (the documented ops for) a 6502 CPU, RAM, and the firmware ROM.
 - The BASIC `SAVE` command is useless (for now), and `LOAD` will proceed to hang the emulation, requiring you to force-quit via Ctrl-C. Same for the equivalent monitor commands, `R` and `W`,
 - No disk emulation yet.
 That will obviously be very handy, and is a planned feature.